Beijing city fortifications: Outer city

+Most of the Outer City walls and all of its gates except Guangqumen were intact in 1949.
+However, over 80% were dismantled in the following decade as the city expanded.
+In 1958, vice-mayor Wang Kunlun of Beijing suggested that the Outer City walls "have no historical or cultural value worth preserving" and recommended their complete removal.
+The same year, the last two remaining Outer City gates, Yongdingmen and Dongbianmen, were demolished.
+By 1959, the walls had by and large disappeared.

 Outer city walls

 The Outer city walls had four corner guard towers and seven gate towers.
 The outside of the wall was covered with blocks averaging a metre in width.
 Most of the larger blocks were installed during the Ming dynasty and the smaller ones during the Qing dynasty.
 The blocks on the interior surface averaged 0.7 metres.
 The Outer city walls had an average height of 6 to 7 metres.
 The wall was 10 to 11 metres wide at the top and 11 to 15 metres wide at the base.
 The western sections were the narrowest, averaging only 4.5 metres at the top and 7.8 metres at the base.

-The Outer city walls, gate towers, and corner guard towers were dismantled between 1951 and 1958.